-Many of us have silver fillings or reconstruction in some of our teeth.
-The material used is called “amalgam.”
+Most adults have fillings or other dental work in some of our teeth.
+Often this dental work uses a material called “amalgam.”
 It contains mercury and other metals, such as zinc, tin, copper, or silver.
-Dentists have used these amalgams for nearly 200 years.
-Some people think they are dangerous because of the mercury.

 Studies do not show any dangers from fillings with mercury.

-Dental fillings have very small amounts of mercury.
-The amount of mercury that might leak out of the filling is not dangerous.
+Amalgam dental fillings have very small amounts of mercury.
+The amount of mercury that might leak out is not dangerous.
 It causes no harm, except for very rare allergic reactions.
-You get much more mercury from eating certain seafoods (see Advice column).
+You get much more mercury from eating certain seafoods.

 Replacing fillings can harm teeth.